apache/dolphinscheduler/docs/docs/en/guide/task/stored-procedure.md

 ## Remark

-- Prepare: Create a stored procedure in the database, such as:
+- Prepare: Create a stored procedure in the database, e.g.

   ```
   CREATE PROCEDURE dolphinscheduler.test(in in1 INT, out out1 INT)